Skip to content

 Why the SEC Disclosure Rule Matters for Businesses

-The SEC climate disclosure rule is more than just another compliance requirement.
-It’s a strategic regulatory shift that seeks to bring the US in line with global ESG reporting standards, such as the EU Corporate Sustainability Reporting Directive (CSRD), which are shaping corporate disclosure worldwide.
+The SEC climate disclosure rule is a strategic regulatory shift aimed at bringing the US in line with global ESG reporting standards, such as the EU Corporate Sustainability Reporting Directive (CSRD), which are shaping corporate disclosure worldwide.

 Beyond regulatory alignment, the rule aims to improve investor confidence.
-Standardized disclosures enable investors to assess climate-related risks across industries, compare organizations more effectively, and make informed capital allocation decisions.
-The knock-on effect of this is reduced greenwashing concerns and more corporate accountability for climate commitments.
+Standardized disclosures enable investors to assess climate-related risks across industries, compare organizations more effectively and make informed capital allocation decisions.
+The knock-on effect is reduced greenwashing concerns and greater corporate accountability for climate commitments.

-Since its adoption in March 2024, the SEC CRDR has been subject to several legal challenges and, ultimately, a judicial stay.
-Instead, individual states are stepping up.
-New York, New Jersey, Colorado, and Illinois are introducing laws requiring large businesses to report greenhouse gas emissions.
-Meanwhile, a federal judge has upheld California’s climate disclosure laws, SB 253 and SB 261, which were signed into law in October 2024.
+In this vacuum, individual states are stepping up.
+New York, New Jersey, Colorado and Illinois are attempting to introduce laws requiring large businesses to report GHG emissions.
+Meanwhile, California’s landmark climate disclosure laws, SB 253 and SB 261, continue to move forward despite their own legal hurdles.

-Shortly after the SEC finalized the CRDR in March 2024, several business groups, industry associations, and Republican-led states filed lawsuits challenging its legality.
+Shortly after the SEC finalized the climate disclosure rule in March 2024, several business groups, industry associations and Republican-led states filed lawsuits challenging its legality.
 These lawsuits concerned two main arguments:

 • Regulatory Overreach: Opponents argued that the SEC exceeded its authority by mandating climate-related disclosures, contending that Congress should determine such requirements, rather than an independent regulatory agency.